fairlearn/fairlearn/CONTRIBUTING.md

 If you are one of the current maintainers of this project, follow this checklist to create a new release:

-1. Ensure that all builds run successfully on all operating systems and python versions on that branch
+1. Ensure that all builds run successfully on all operating systems and python versions
+1. Tag and push the branch point: `git tag vxx.xx-branch; git push --tags`
+1. Create a release branch at this tag: `git checkout -b release/vxx.xx`
+1. Convert all relative links in `README.md` to direct links to the prospective version tag in GitHub
 1. Bump the module version in `fairlearn/__init__.py`
-1. Make a pull request to fairlearn/fairlearn
-1. Merge fairlearn/fairlearn pull request
 1. Tag and push: `git tag vxx.xx; git push --tags`
+1. Verify Nightly builds are Green for the release branch
+1. Manually run the notebooks from the release branch
 1. Remove old build files: `git clean -xdf`
+1. Follow the (instructions to push to PyPI-Test)[https://packaging.python.org/tutorials/packaging-projects/]
-1. Upload new package version to pypi
+1. Verify that package downloads with correct version
-    ```python
-    python setup.py sdist bdist_wheel
-    python -m twine upload  dist/* --verbose
-    ```
+1. Use the (PyPI instructions)[https://packaging.python.org/tutorials/packaging-projects/] to push to PyPI itself
+1. In a new conda environment, run `pip install fairlearn`
+1. Copy the contents of `test/unit` to temporary directory (out of the checked out github directory) and run `python -m pytest -s test/unit` in the new conda environment.
+Check that all tests pass
+1. If necessary, update the position of the version tag on the release branch: `git tag vxx.xx; git push --tags --force`

+If updates are required from master in the release branch, these should be cherry picked.
+Be sure to do a *regular merge* for cherry picks, and **not** a squash merge.
+This will ensure the identity of the updates is maintained between the branches.
+This also applies if there are bug fixes in the release branch which need to be migrated into master.